 Major Professor as Advisor

-For both tracks, the student must have a major professor to advise and supervise the student’s studies.
+For thesis track, the student must have a major professor to advise and supervise the student’s studies.
+Non-thesis students should work with the Graduate Program Coordinator as their advisor throughout the program.

 Thesis (Thesis Track)/Capstone (Non-Thesis Track)

 Students enrolled in the Thesis Track must write an acceptable thesis based on original research and pass a final oral examination in defense of the thesis under the supervision of a major professor.
-Students in the Non-Thesis Track must pass a comprehensive examination based on their coursework or complete a project based on a literature review.
-These are administered and evaluated by the program's faculty and staff.
+Students in the Non-Thesis Track must complete the course requirements, including the BMS Capstone Course (BMS 890).

 Time Limit